Patrolling cop vs omniscient robber: Introduction

+A crucial and at first sight somewhat counter-intuitive result in this setting is that seeing the robber does not automatically imply his capture, which is a significant departure from the classical game's dynamics.
+For instance, on a $C_4$ cycle in the $1$-visibility game, one cop suffices to see the robber, $c'_1(C_4)=1$, but two are required for capture, and $c_1(C_4)=2$.
+Clarke et al.~proved that this gap persists even on cop-win graphs---where a single cop dominates under perfect information---showing that the information deficit alone can enforce a resource penalty of $c_\ell(G) = c'_\ell(G) + 1$.
+Furthermore, the constraints of $\ell$-visibility fundamentally alter the role of monotonicity in search strategies.
+Because pursuers in limited-visibility settings must frequently employ ``vibrating'' tactics to secure structural bottlenecks, previously cleared vertices are inherently subjected to temporary recontamination.
+To formally encapsulate this dynamic, Clarke et al.~introduced the concept of \emph{weak monotonicity}, denoted by the parameter $mc_\ell(G)$.

+Finally, a particularly interesting finding established in~\cite{Cl-et-al-2020} is that the difference between the number of cops required in the $\ell$-visibility game and the number needed in the classical game ($c_\ell(G) - c(G)$) can be arbitrarily large, demonstrating how profoundly the visibility constraint can increase the resources necessary for success.
+Building upon this structural paradigm, Ba\v{s}i\'c et al.~\cite{bddgm} and Jones and Kinnersley~\cite{jones-kinn} independently answered a core open question posed by Clarke et al., establishing that the penalty between capturing and merely seeing the robber, $c_\ell(G) - c'_\ell(G)$, can also grow arbitrarily large.

-Dumitrescu, Suzuki and Zylinski~\cite{dumitrescu-et-al} study a variant of the cops and robber game in which the cops choose their walks in advance and publicly announce them before the game starts.
+Dumitrescu et al.~\cite{dumitrescu-et-al} study a variant of the cops and robber game in which the cops choose their walks in advance and publicly announce them before the game starts.
 Their work arises from the study of a discretized, offline version of the Lion and Man game (see~\cite{croft}) on graphs.
 These results were later extended by Brass et al.~\cite{brass-et-al}.

-Motivated by these developments, we consider a variant of the game that combines the two mentioned features -- limited visibility, and a predefined and publicly announced walk of the cop.
-We play the game on a connected graph $G$ with exactly one cop and one robber.
-The cop has a fixed walk on $G$, his \emph{patrol}, a radius of capture $\rho\geq 0$ and no information on the robber's position at any time.
-On the other hand the robber is \emph{omniscient}, meaning he knows all of the cop's movements in advance (the cop's predetermined patrol plan was ``stolen'' by the robber), and he tries to not be caught by the cop on the graph using this knowledge.
-The cop wins if he can capture the robber, assuming the cop's radius of capture is $\rho\geq 0$.
-The minimum radius of capture that the cop must have to always capture the robber on $G$ in this setting is denoted by $\range{G}$.
+Here, we consider a variant of the game blending limited visibility, distance-based capture, and a predefined, publicly announced walk for the cop.
+Conceptually, a single cop follows a fixed, deterministic walk (a \emph{patrol}), while an \emph{omniscient} robber tries to evade capture forever using his complete knowledge of the cop's patrol sequence.
+To compensate for his predictability, the cop possesses a radius of capture $\rho \ge 0$.
+The central question of this paper is determining the minimum radius of capture required for the cop to successfully catch the robber.
+We refer to this parameter as the \emph{patrol capture radius} of $G$, denoted by $\range{G}$.
+The formal turn-by-turn rules of the game and the precise definition of this invariant are deferred to Section \ref{sec:preliminaries}.